jr0dsgarage/bitburner-scripts/README.md

 My personal script files are located in the `/src` directory!

+The following is still applicable, but if you clone/fork this repo you will get _my_ script files included.
+Fork the original instead! 🙂

 # Typescript template for Bitburner's Remote File API

 The official template for synchronizing Typescript/Javascript from your computer to the game.